Concern about COVID-19 spike looms over Fourth of July celebrations

 “I understand fear, everybody has the right to make that choice on their own, I have a fundamental belief in that.
 But at some point, you have to ask yourself, are you really safer not getting vaccinated when over 2 billion doses of vaccine have been administered throughout the world and people have not died from the vaccine?
 It’s just unheard of.
 You know what’s not unheard of?
 Dying of COVID-19.”

-Something else that’s not unheard of are cities and countries that are going backwards are reinstating restrictions because of a concerning spike in COVID-19 cases.
+Something else that’s not unheard of is cities and countries going backwards that are now reinstating restrictions because of a concerning spike in COVID-19 cases.
 Los Angeles County, Britain, and Israel have taken steps to try to stop another surge in cases.

 “It’s all about the people who aren’t immunized,” Stites said.
 “I think we need to be really concerned and I’m not saying it’s time to do that in Kansas City, but I’m saying we may enter into that, so I just urge everyone out there, over the holiday weekend to please be safe and remember, the rules of infection control, whether they’re required or not, are the rules that will keep you safe and if you’re not vaccinated, you frickin’ need to have a mask on.
 If you don’t have a mask on you’re throwing the dice.”